djdolejsi/python-api-challenge/README.md

 Zero cloudiness

 Drop any rows that don't satisfy all three conditions.
 You want to be sure that the weather is ideal.
-NOTE
-Feel free to adjust your specifications, but make sure to set a reasonable limit to the number of rows returned by your API requests.

 For each city, use the Google Places API to find the first hotel located within 5,000 meters of your coordinates.

-Plot the hotels on top of the humidity heatmap, with each pin containing the Hotel Name, City, and Country, as in the following image:
+Plot the hotels on top of the humidity heatmap, with each pin containing the Hotel Name, City, and Country.

-hotel map

 Finally, make sure to meet the following requirements: